 My fascination with computer science began at an early age.
 Back in the late 80s, my school - Arya Vidya Mandir - set up one of the country’s first computer rooms.
 I was 10 years old, and both the Internet and Microsoft Windows were some ways away, so I grew up playing with MS-DOS, GW-BASIC, C, and C++.
 Combined with the dozens of biographies I read, these experiences propelled me towards entrepreneurship in tech.

-Over the past 2 decades, I’ve founded or co-founded 5 companies with 2 successful exits.
+Over the past 2 decades, I’ve founded or co-founded 5 companies with a series of successful exits.
 In 2014, we sold our first company in a $160 million transaction.
-Two years later, we sold our second company for $900 million.
 I currently own and operate Flock, Radix, and Zeta.
 Every company I’ve founded has been bootstrapped and we’ve grown organically.
 I co-founded my first company - Directi - with an investment of $300 and I’ve never taken any external funding or debt, ever!

 I'm not against funding, but I’ve enjoyed a few advantages of being bootstrapped and learned from the mistakes of other entrepreneurs.